(03) 8832 8005

 Instead, focus on long-tail, buyer-intent keywords.
 These are the specific phrases people type when they are ready to buy:

 Use tools like Ubersuggest, Ahrefs, or Google Keyword Planner to find these terms.
 Look for keywords with 100-1,000 monthly searches in Australia and low to medium competition.
 These are your sweet spot — achievable rankings that drive actual buyers, not just browsers.
+Long-tail keywords convert at 2-3x the rate of broad head terms because the searcher already knows exactly what they want.

 Collection Pages: The SEO Goldmine Most Stores Ignore